Advice for Reference Providers

-Informal lunch discussions or "off the record" telephone conversations with prospective employers regarding a person's performance should be avoided.
+- Avoid informal lunch discussions or "off the record" telephone conversations with prospective employers regarding a person's performance.
 There is no such thing as "off the record."

-Avoid giving personal opinions or feelings.
+- Avoid giving personal opinions or feelings.
 If you make subjective statements or give opinions because they are requested, clearly identify them as opinions and not as fact.
-If you give an opinion explain the incident or circumstances on which you base the opinion.
+If you do give an opinion, explain the incident or circumstances on which you base the opinion.

 Sample Reference Letter